 I’ve been writing and reading creative briefs for many years, but when I met with graphic designer Saskia Robertson to discuss my logo, I didn’t have one ready.

-Instead, I decided to simply describe the story behind my music concept, After 1989.
-Saskia read my synopsis, along with other materials I sent
+Instead, I decided to simply describe the story behind my upcoming album.
+Saskia read my synopsis, along with other materials I sent over, and came up with ten different ideas.

 They were excellent black and white drafts.
 Despite their work-in-progress status, I got caught in what seemed a natural choice: keeping the design achromatic.